 WebFX is a professional remarketing agency

 WebFX has been in the Internet marketing industry since the 1990s.
-We've witnessed the rise of Google AdWords first-hand, and we've used their remarketing options for years to help our clients grow.
+We've witnessed the rise of Google Ads first-hand, and we've used their remarketing options for years to help our clients grow.

 Our Internet marketing specialists have created effective remarketing strategies for clients in a variety of industries, and we know what works.
 With a combination of tried-and-true methods and cutting-edge marketing strategies, we know how to earn real results.